alXKl/taxonomy-editor/readme.md

 ### 4.1.
 Load word models
 First, choose one of the two german or english word models.
 The third option is to select an own custom model from your directory to work with.
-Afterwards hit the *Load* button and the respective embedding will loaded into the application.
+Afterwards hit the *Load* button and the respective embedding will be loaded into the application.
 While loading, all vectors are normalized to **L2 norm**.
 If you load your own model, it will be indexed  by the nmslib module automatically.

 ### 4.2.
 Add new words
 With a word-embedding initialized, you can start to build a graph.
 Provide new terms with the text input field.
-The app will accept only words that are contained in the respective loaded model.
+The app will accept only words that are contained in the loaded model.
 Alternatively, you can generate some random term of the word model by double-clicking anywhere on the canvas.
 A selected word can be removed from the graph anytime by hitting remove/delete, or with the **context-menu on right-clicking the word**.
-Note that you can also **restructure the graph by dragging nodes or links while holding ctrl**.
+Note that you can **re-position all nodes & links in the graph by dragging them while holding ctrl**.

 ### 4.3.
 Basic word-embedding operations
 Generate the **Nearest Neighbors** of a word by right-clicking a word and selecting the respective